tony-aw/tinycodet/README.md

   instead of `sapply()`.
 Renamed the which operators `%[sp]%` and `%[!sp]%` to `%[grep]%` and `%[!grep]%` to make their meaning more obvious.
 Added this Change log to the ReadMe file.
+- 11 march 2023: replaced the “which”-operators with the
+  `transform_if()` function and the subset_if operators.